John Held Jr. (mailartist): Artist-Curator

-He was curator at the Stamp Art Gallery in San Francisco from 1995–1998, and produced numerous catalogs and multiples relating to the twentieth century avant-garde in collaboration with director Picasso Gaglione.
+He was curator at the Stamp Art Gallery in San Francisco from 1995 to 1998, and produced numerous catalogs and multiples relating to the twentieth century avant-garde in collaboration with director Picasso Gaglione.
 These years at the Stamp Art Gallery were the subject of the Stendhal Gallery, New York City exhibition, Greetings from Daddaland: Fluxus, Mail Art and Rubber Stamps (2010), curated for Ever Gold Gallery, San Francisco (2010) "Debris from the Cultural Underground".
 This show featured memorabilia from the Mailart movement, The Bay Area Dadaists as well as Held's own artwork Curated for Ever Gold Gallery, San Francisco (2011) "Beat by the Bay" an historical look at San Francisco's 1950's Beat artists and their galleries.
 In 2013, he co-curated an art exhibition with Andrew McClintock titled Gutai Historical Survey and Contemporary Response at the San Francisco Art Institute's Walter and McBean Galleries.

-A play was written about his life titled "With Held" by playwright/actor Jeremy Julian Greco and was performed for several years in the San Francisco area circa 2010-2014.
+A play was written about his life titled "With Held" by playwright/actor Jeremy Julian Greco and was performed for several years in the San Francisco area circa 2010–2014.

 Author

 He has written several influential books about mail art including Mail Art: An Annotated Bibliography and Rubber Stamp Art, and has contributed to many of the seminal works about mail art and networking published in recent decades, including At a Distance: Precursors to Art and Activism on the Internet, Chuck Welch's Eternal Network, A Mail Art Anthology, and H.R.
 Fricker's I am a Networker (Sometimes).
+More recently, he published Zinelandia: Cover Art From the Factsheet Five Era (1982-1998), which highlights covers of zines selected from his personal collection, and includes a short essay about Factsheet Five and zine culture in the 1980s to 1990s.

 As a staff writer for the art magazine SFAQ, he contributed more than fifty feature articles and reviews, including interviews with poet Lawrence Ferlinghetti, painter Robert Bechtle, and dancer Anna Halprin, as well as Move Your Archive, a four-part series on the importance of archiving and strategies for documenting and preserving various artistic materials.

 He has also authored many magazine articles and catalog essays for mail art and artistamp exhibitions, and has played a significant role in the encouragement and reception of mail art and alternative artistic genres within leading cultural institutions and publications throughout the world.
 Facets of his collection have been placed at the Getty Research Library (Los Angeles) and the Museum of Modern Art (New York) and his papers are in The Archives of American Art, Smithsonian Institution (Washington DC).